GooFit/GooFit/docs/documentation.md

     parameters          2 3 4
     constants           0
 	observableId's      1 0
-	normalisations      1 0
+	normalizations      1 0

 'Functions' contains only one item, which is the pointer to our `ptr_to_Gaussian` function.
 Second, the parameters list contains two items, which you can find at array position 0.
 These two values are for our mean and sigma, in this case mean is 3 and sigma is 4.
 The gaussian PDF does not contain constants, so the 0 position of the constants array contains the value 0.
 One Observable is used for the gaussian pdf, which will contain the index into our `evt` array.
-Finally, the normalisation values are given last, which has one normalisation and the value is 0.
+Finally, the normalization values are given last, which has one normalization and the value is 0.

 Now we can consider how the device-side code makes use of this ParameterContainer in the following device function code for the gaussian PDF: